DoctorMcKay/node-b2ens/README.md

 or use the [B2 command line tool](https://www.backblaze.com/b2/docs/quick_command_line.html) to download your bucket contents.
 Once downloaded, you can use the `decrypt-folder` command to decrypt the entire bucket's contents.

-Please note that the `decrypt-folder` command does not decrypt the files in-place, and rather it decrypts the files to a new folder.
-This is done so that it is more apparent if any files were unable to be decrypted, since they will simply be missing from your decrypted folder rather than present, but encrypted.
-Consequently, you will need at least enough free disk space to hold two copies of your files.
+**Please note that the `decrypt-folder` command will delete input files after they are successfully decrypted to the output folder.** This is to prevent it being necessary to have enough free disk space to hold two copies of the files.
+Additionally, this makes it apparent if any files were unable to be decrypted, since they will be all that's left in the input folder after the process completes.